cakephp/docs/en/orm/table-objects.rst

 Finding key/value pairs
 -----------------------

-It is often useful to generate an associative array of data from application data.
-This is very useful when creating `<select>` elements for example.
+It is often useful to generate an associative array of data from your application's data.
+For example, this is very useful when creating `<select>` elements.
 CakePHP provides a simple to use method for generating 'lists' of data::

     $query = $articles->find('list');